 In 7pace Timetracker, the “Start Tracking” and "Add Time" buttons are also available directly from any of the DevOps Server and DevOps Services Backlog pages (Backlog, Queries, Boards, etc.) in the work item context menu.

-From the 7pace Timetracker selection, clicking "Start Tracking" will kick off time tracking throughout Timetracker – and you will see the results of this action in the Web Client, work item form, and in the downloadable Windows Client.
+From the 7pace Timetracker selection, clicking "Start Tracking" will kick off time tracking throughout Timetracker – and you will see the results of this action in the Web App, work item form, and in the downloadable Windows or Mac Apps.

 Clicking "Add Time" will open the Add Time dialog, with the person selector defaulting to the current user.
 The ability to select a person other than yourself from this field is based on your permissions.
 The date is set to the current date by default but can be edited; the activity type is set to the default value but can also be edited.